 Figures 8 and 9 illustrate the tiller at full 41" cutting width.
 Very tough tilling conditions, or narrow crop row widths will often require reducing the tiller width from the maximum 41".
-Individual tine sections can be removed or shifted, resulting in a variety of combinations.
+Individual sine sections can be removed or shifted, resulting in a variation of combinations.

-- 32" Tilling Width Remove time section "3 and 4" and relocate section "1 and 2" next to left side of chain case as shown in Figure 11.
-This reduces the tiller to a basic 32" cutting width with the right wheel track tilled out. - 19" Tilling Width Remove both tine sections from either side of the chain case.
+- 1. 32" Tilling Width Remove tine section "Tand 4" and relocate section "1 and 2" next to left side of chain case as shown in Figure 11.
+This reduces the tiller to a basic 32" cutting width with the restrict wheel track tilled out. - 19" Tilling Width Remove both tine sections from either side of the chain case.
 This results in 19" of cutting width and tills out the wheel track on whichever side the remaining two sections are mounted.

-- 27" Tilling Width Remove section "1 and 2" altogether.
+gether.
 Convert section "3 and 4" as shown in Figure 9 and relocate to the right side of the chain case.
-This results in 27" of cutting width with tine section "7 and 8" offset. - NOTE This is an ideal width adjustment where the job calls for offset tilling and conditions are too severe for full 41" cutting width.
-In addition to obtaining 27" of cutting width with this tine arrangement there will not be an untilled strip left under the chain case. - 4.
-Several other "spacing" combinations can be arranged to match your gardening requirements.
+This results in 27" of cutting width with tine section "7 and 8" offset.

+- NOTE This is an ideal width adjustment where the job calls for offset tilling and conditions are too severe for full 41" cutting width.
+In addition to obtaining 27" of cutting width with this tine arrangement there will not be an untilled strip left under the chain case. - Several other "spacing" combinations can be arranged to match your gardening requirements.
 Always replace worn tines with genuine CASE replacement parts.